 Many students run into questions before and during their time at SDSU.
 Our office has put together a list of questions and answers to help!
 If you any further questions, please reach out to the SDSU Residential Life email or give us a call at 605-688-5148.

 A: Move-in weekend for the fall semester is held the weekend prior to the first day of classes.
 More information about move-in weekend is mailed out in the summer along with students' residence hall assignments.
 For spring move-in information, please call Residential Life at 605-688-5148.

-A: All rooms are furnished with lofts, mattresses, desks, chairs, and dressers for each roommate along with a mirror and wastebasket.
-Internet ports are also provided.
+A: All rooms are furnished with lofts, mattresses, desks, chairs and dressers for each roommate along with a mirror and wastebasket.
+Internet ports are also provided for free.

 A: Futons that are 78" or less fit under the lofts.
 Please remember that hide-a-bed couches are not permitted in the residence halls.

 A: No. South Dakota State University is a tobacco free campus.
 Smoking is not permitted in the residence halls or on the SDSU campus and it's buildings.